Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 During the event, bonfires are usually lit to burn dolls representing Fawkes while the sky is filled with colorful fireworks.
 A spectacle that will certainly impress you if you have never seen it before.

-Book a tour of London's parks
+Book a bike tour in London's parks

 At the Southbank Centre Winter Market| ©Pete Woodhead